jlan84/knn-assignment/pair.md

     ![gini impurity](images/gini.png)

 3. Implement the `_make_split` method.
 This should take the index of the feature and the value of the feature and make the split of the data into two subsets.
-Note that for categorical features this should split on weather it's equal to the value of not.
+Note that for categorical features this should split on whether it's equal to the value or not.
 For continuous, it should split on `<` or `>=`.

 4. Implement the `_information_gain` method.
 This should take a split (the result of the `_make_split` method) and return the value of the information gain.